Alejandro-Fuste/NodeJS_README/develop/README.md

 <img src="https://avatars2.githubusercontent.com/u/48495840?v=4" alt="avatar" style="border-radius: 16px" width="60"/>

-If you have any questions about the repo, open an issue or contact [Alejandro](https://github.com/ZepCap) directly at null.
+If you have any questions about the repo, open an issue or contact [Alejandro Fuste](https://github.com/ZepCap) directly at null.